 This vulnerability is applicable to Fortran because it has pointers, and separate allocate and deallocate statements for them.

-Fortran.15.2 Guidance to language users
+I.15.2 Guidance to language users

 Use allocatable objects in preference to pointer objects whenever the facilities of allocatable objects are sufficient.